 "DoDAF-described Models within the Data and Information Viewpoint provide a means of portraying the operational and business information requirements and rules that are managed within and used as constraints on the organizations business activities.
 Experience gained from many enterprise architecture efforts within the DoD led to the identification of several levels of abstraction necessary to accurately communicate the information needs of an organization or enterprise.
 The appropriate level or levels of abstraction for a given architecture are dependent on the use and the intended users of the architecture.
 Where appropriate, the data captured in this viewpoint needs to be considered by COIs."
 [DoDAF V2.0 Volume II]

-- DIV-1 Conceptual Data Model
+- You can use the Entity Relationship diagram for DIV-1 Conceptual Data Model

 - DIV-2 Logical Data Model

 - DIV-3 Physical Data Model

 Cameo Data Modeler plugin integration